 - Pursue civil penalties against the nursing home or nursing home employee in question; and/or

 - Refer the case to the local district attorney’s office or to the California Attorney General’s Bureau of Medi-Cal Fraud and Elder Abuse for a criminal investigation.

 It should be noted that if the person reporting the suspected nursing home elder abuse is a mandated reporter, s/he must report the abuse both to the local ombudsman’s office and to a local law enforcement agency.

 “Mandated reporters” are those who, by law, must report all instances of suspected nursing home abuse.
 Staff and administrators of nursing homes are mandated reporters.9

-5. Criminal penalties for nursing home abuse
+5. What are the criminal penalties for nursing home abuse?

 5.1.
 Circumstances likely to cause great bodily injury or death